-We’re proud to share the organisations and people bakslap are in partnership with.
-Working together to make an impact in Australian communities.
+We’re proud to share the organisations and there people that bakslap are in partnership with.
+We’re working together to make an impact in Australian communities.

 Bakslap signed a major distribution agreement in June 2022 with National Skin Cancer Centres (NSCC) which will see the innovative lotion applicator available at twenty-two skin cancer centres across Australia.